Cash advances are travel related payments made before a trip begins. They should be used sparingly.

 Reconcile a Cash Advance

-- Associate the cash advance to the report.
+- Assign the cash advance to the report.
 Click Details → Cash Advances → Available.
 The Cash Advances window appears.

 - Select the check box for the cash advance that you want to associate with the current report.